jmeyer2030/Discord-Music-Stats/README.md

 ## Requirements:

- - flavibot usage in discord (No other music bot's messages will be processed, this script will not work for other music bots)
+ - Flavibot usage in discord (No other music bot's messages will be processed, this script will not work for other music bots)
- - python
+ - Python
  - Discrub, availible as a chrome extension here
    - https://chromewebstore.google.com/detail/discrub/plhdclenpaecffbcefjmpkkbdpkmhhbj?hl=en-US&pli=1